 To be eligible for an SSN, you must provide proof of employment to the Social Security Administration.
 You must have this documentation in hand before you apply for an SSN.
 The type of proof varies with the type of work authorization you have:

-On Campus Employment (F-1 and J-1 Student): Your on campus employer must create an Employer Letter (Template), which must be on letterhead, dated, and have a signature from your direct supervisor.
-After the letter has been created, please send a scanned copy to OIA for signature and returned to you via email before going to SSA.
-Emailed SSN letters should be sent to: firstname.lastname@example.org
+On Campus Employment (F-1 and J-1 Student): (1) Your on campus employer must create an Employer Letter, which must be on letterhead, dated, and have a signature from your direct supervisor.
+(2) You can then request an SSN support letter from OIA by completing the SSN Support Letter Request Form.

 You can apply for a SSN up to 30 days before the employment start date listed on your employer letter.
 It is OK if you apply fewer than 30 days before your work start date.